galacticcouncil/Basilisk-ui-old/README.md

 - Best to look in this repo at the `.stories.test.ts` files and their corresponding `.stories.tsx` files to see how this works

 - Generating Screenshots:
-  - If you run a `stories.test.tsx` with a screenshot comparison test,  but a screenshot is missing/deleted, or has not been generated previously then the test will fail. _But_ even though it fails, Playwrite will take a screenshot of whatever is there,  and use it for comparison subsequently.
+  - If you run a `stories.test.tsx` containing a screenshot comparison test,  but a screenshot is missing/deleted, then the test will fail. _But_ even though it fails, Playwrite will take a screenshot of whatever is there,  and use it for comparison subsequently.
 It will tell you it did that in the console.
 You can replace an existing screenshot in this way.

   - Find all extant screenshots in `storybook-testing/screenshots-to-test-against`